stojkovskistefan/togaf/README.md

 D. You recommend extending the loyalty platform to support direct-to-consumer digital rewards.
 You will review the existing Application Architecture and define the capabilities needed to support a direct-to-consumer relationship.
 This will require new interfaces to enable dynamic rewards.
 You will check with the Marketing Manager for additional requirements.
 You will recommend that the loyalty platform roadmap be adjusted to add these new capabilities to the shared loyalty platform.

+**Answer:** B

+**Explanation:**
+TOGAF emphasizes a holistic, stakeholder-driven approach to architecture development.
+Engaging the right stakeholders ensures that all business needs—including sustaining existing sales channels and enabling dynamic, personalized reward campaigns—are addressed.
+Strengthening the EA team with subject matter experts and conducting gap analysis aligns with TOGAF’s Preliminary and Architecture Vision phases, which stress capability-based planning and stakeholder engagement.
+This approach ensures the architecture is robust, future-proof, and governed according to enterprise needs, rather than focusing narrowly on technical fixes or isolated projects.

 ---

 **Question 2 (Exam 4, Q2):**